iExecBlockchainComputing/documentation-tools/documentation/tools/dataprotector-sharing/README.md

 # Data sharing methods

-Protected Data Sharing is a special module that includes a set of methods for you to **distribute and monetise your protected data**.
+Part of DataProtector, "Sharing" is a special module that includes a set of methods for you to **distribute and monetise your protected data**.

 That includes:
  - Free sharing